CaioCeretta/jose-udemy-python/comments/section1-2comments.md

       and executed
       ○ Because these options can change in the future, the instructor chose to not officially support them in this course

+## Lesson 4 - Running python code

+● There are several ways to run Python code.
+● There are 3 main types of environments:
+  ○ Text Editors
+    ■ General editors for any text-file, they're designed in a general format where they can open a text-file, or a .html or .py.
+This means that any variety of file types we will be able to open them up and edit them.
+    ■ Can be  customized with plugins and addons
+    ■ Because of that, and their general format, they're not designed with only python in mind, meaning we would sacrifice some python specific functionality, such as auto complete for python, or looking up things and documentation automatically with python.
+    ■ If we wish this functionality we would need to download them or an addon/extension for it.

+  ○ Full IDEs

+    ■ Development environments designed specifically for Python ■ Used in larger programs.
+    ■ Only community editions are free
+    ■ Lots of extra functionality
+    ■ Great when we have pieces of code that need to interact with each other

+    ■ Most popular: PyCharm and Spyder

+  ○ Notebook Environments

+    ■ Great for learning
+    ■ We can see the input code and the output code right next to each other ■ Notebooks use blocs of code that are referred to as cells, and we can split our code into different cells and run pieces of code by running individual cells
+    ■ Different from the approach of text editors and development environments, since we have to develop a larger script first and then run the whole script

+    ■ Other things that differentiates the notebook environment is that they support inline markdown notes, which mean we can write for ourselves pieces of notes — pieces of text, as well as visualizations, videos, and more ● Special file formats that are not .py, and because of that, typically, if we see a .py script in our computer, we double click on them, some sort of text editor is going to open it.
+Since notebooks are able to support extra stuff, they have their own notebook format, which is .ipynb (i python notebook), and because of that, we can't actually open a notebook file, we need to launch it using the jupyter notebook launcher.
+    ● Jupyter notebook is almost the only notebook environment for python because of how important it is.

+  ● Running first python code

+      ■ Create a file and save it with a .py extension.\

+      ○ Running in different environments

+        ■ Terminal: open the terminal, move to the folder where the file is located an run `python fileName.py` ■ Python: Anaconda direct connection: type python and we'll enter a direct connection which allow us to write python code
+        ■ Notebook Environment: Open the anaconda navigator -> launch jupyter notebook -> create .py file -> type any python code

+      ○ Jupyter Notebook System

+        ■ Since we'll not use jupyter notebook for larger files like this, inside jupyter tab, we'll create a new python notebook file
+        ■ Notebook uses a cell based system, meaning that we write code in a cell, execute, and then see the actual output right below the cell (We can check this by simply printing something) ■ Notebook system can hold markdown text, to do so, we simply click on a cell, then on a dropdown where it says code and change it to markdown

+      ○ .ipynb

+        ■ We can notice that by double clicking .ipynb files, if we don't open it with an editor or system that supports that kind of file, we'll end up seeing some scrambled code.
+Therefore, we'll have to open anaconda navigator, jupyter notebook, and then open the file in order to edit or visualize it